-The final mark is given based on the results of the tests written during the semester ("small" exams every week, two written exams checking the ability of computations) and oral exam, that evaluates the verbal argument about the studied models.
+The final mark is given based on the results of the tests written during the semester ("small" written exams every week, two written exams checking the ability of computations).
+The final oral exam evaluates the ability of argumentation about the studied models.
+The student has to obtain at least 50% of points in the written exams to have the right to take part in the oral exam.

-The student understands the basic economic models and is able to use them to explain the real economic phenomena.
+The student understands the basic macroeconomic models and is able to use them to explain the real economic phenomena.